shuhanmirza/shuhanmirza/README.md

 https://towardsdatascience.com/build-a-stunning-readme-for-your-github-profile-9b80434fe5d7 and https://github.com/appledora
 -->

 Hello there!
-This is Shuhan Mirza! 👋
+This is Shuhan! 👋

 I craft scalable, distributed, and enterprise-grade products that solve real-world problems for millions of users.
 My contributions are battle-tested and I can manage cross-functional teams.